hfawaz/ijcnn19attacks/README.md

 * [keras](https://keras.io/)
 * [h5py](http://docs.h5py.org/en/latest/build.html)

+Note that for convience we copied some of the code from the [Cleverhans API](https://github.com/tensorflow/cleverhans) and modified it to adapt it for time series data instead of images.

 ## Code
 To perform the ```fgsm``` (or ```bim```) attack on the datasets in the UCR archive you can run the following command:
 ```